 2 tablespoons of beaten rice/flattened rice/poha - use any variety/thickness - Guide to use different varieties of poha

 2 tablespoons of fenugreek powder or 1 tablespoon of fenugreek seeds

-2 tablespoons of cooked rice (if available)
+2 tablespoons of cooked rice (optional for softness)

 1/4 to 1/3 cup of powdered jaggery depending on how sweet you like your dosas